 “But this wasn’t a randomized trial, often referred to as the gold standard in research, and it is being overspun, Zietman said.

-The newspaper also posted this online video, which doesn’t include any of the attempts at balance that appeared in the newspaper story.
+The newspaper also posted an online video with the story, which doesn’t include any of the attempts at balance that appeared in the newspaper story.